joehua87/base-repository/README.md

-* The purpose of this project is to support define REST Api query
+* The purpose of this project is to support define REST Api Query quickly by mapping url params with mongodb query
 * Compatible with koa (generator)

 # Examples: